The release of the Civil Society Strategy has caught many by surprise, coming during the middle of summer when parliament is in recess.

 Gov "recognises the transformational impact that youth services and trained youth workers can have, esp. for young people facing multiple barriers or disadvantage" (Civil Society Strategy, just out).
 Shame their cuts decimated #youthwork and led to youth work course closures.— Tania de St Croix (@tania_dsc) August 9, 2018

 Lots of gentle applause for the civil society strategy from sector reps.
 Never have so many been so grateful for so little!
 My greatest frustration?
 The ongoing conflation between charity and #socent.
 Government recognition & support for #socent ?
 Scotland still leads the way.— Peter Holbrook (@peteholbrook) August 9, 2018

 Others just saw a long day and weekend ahead.

 Attempting to precis 123 pages of government strategy on civil society this morning is going to require even more than the usual amount of coffee I suspect.— Rhodri Davies ???? (@Rhodri_H_Davies) August 9, 2018

 ?? ?? ?? ??????????????

-with others deciding to take their time to digest the information before offering their views:
+Others decided to take their time to digest the information before offering their views.